snargledorf/Spectre.Console.Extensions.Hosting/SpectreConsoleHost/README.nuget.md

 ## Host Builder

-The host builder adds a command app with the configuration from the Configurator property.
+The host builder adds a command app with the configuration from the builders `Configurator` property.

-You can add additional apps using the service collection extensions methods.

 ### Basic usage